CenterForOpenScience/modular-file-renderer/CONTRIBUTING.rst

 Rendering/Exporting Code
 ------------------------

-Renderes are simply callables (functions or methods) that take a file as their first argument and return a string of the rendered HTML.
+Renderers are simply callables (functions or methods) that take a file as their first argument and return a string of the rendered HTML.

 Here is a very simple example of function that takes a filepointer and outputs an HTML image tag from it.